 By: Tonya Parrott

-I posted the video to my Facebook page and it got mixed reviews.
+The video has since been removed but I had posted it to my Facebook page and it got mixed reviews.
 Some believed that snow is supposed to turn black when melted with a lighter, that it was just soot from the lighter.
 And some believed it could be nitrogen in the atmosphere mixing with the snow causing these reactions, etc.

 A search on YouTube, etc., also turns up many, many others making these claims of ‘Fake Plastic Snow’ and doing the ‘Snow Lighter Test,’ all of which, I found, are dated within the past couple years.
 I, being from a state in the USA that may receive snow once every ten years, was curious.